jonmayo7/aire-mini/docs/WAYMAKER.md

 Currently information is being saturated by AI, and "proof of human competency" is becoming increasingly difficult to verify.
 This erodes trust, devalues skill, and creates an existential verification crisis.
 Concurrently, individuals are experiencing a profound crisis of identity and agency, often feeling like passengers in their own lives.
 WayMaker solves both problems.
 WayMaker is a new category of platform, integrating four key domains: wellness, productivity, identity & verification, and a participate-to-earn economy.
 It is an ecosystem built on a "three-legged stool" that makes human growth measurable, verifiable, and valuable.
-A simple tool for compounding daily growth.
+A simple tool for capturing and compounding daily growth.
-A private, high-accountability network to attest to that growth.
+A private, high-accountability network to verify that growth.
-A digital foundry to mint that growth into verifiable credentials.
+A digital foundry to mint that verified growth into credentials.
 This system is built on a proven (2+ year) high-accountability community, which validates the core retention model and de-risks the community pillar.
 For the individual, we solve the crisis of agency, identity, and belonging.
 For the market, we solve the crisis of verification.
 This is the "proof-of-human" layer for the new economy.
 The Problem